pynvme/pynvme/doc/pytest.rst

      - the object of the PCIe device.
    * - nvme0
      - session
-     - the object of NVMe controller
+     - the object of default NVMe controller
    * - nvme0n1
      - session
-     - the object of first Namespace of the controller
+     - the object of first Namespace of the default controller
    * - verify
      - function
      - declare this fixture in test cases where data CRC is to be verified.